-J. Luther in Myanmar
+Luther in Myanmar

 Active in Myanmar since 2013, Luther is one of the largest law firms and corporate services providers in Yangon.
-Our international team of more than 50 professionals consist of lawyers, tax consultants, corporate secretaries and accountants from Germany, France, Italy and Myanmar.
+Our international team of more than 50 professionals consist of lawyers, tax consultants, corporate secretaries, liquidation practitioners, accountants and HR professionals from Europe and Myanmar.